Curries Fountain: History

 From 1946 - 1960, matches were played along racial lines with Albert Luthuli was one of the key promoters of this soccer board.

 Luthuli's interest in soccer was political and the ANC saw the game as a means to create alliances between Durban's mostly urban workers, rural migrants, and mission-educated elites.
 These alliances were developed further with industrialisation and urbanisation.
 Inter race football was seen, at that time, as a positive development.
 Soccer games broke race barriers.
 However, these race-based matches also exacerbated race consciousness.
 On 31 July, a soccer match at Curries Fountain, between the South African Indian XI and the South African Africans XI at Curries Fountain, Durban resulted in riots.
-The Curries Fountain incident changed opnions about inter-race matches and the eventual outcome would be a commitment (among the majority) to non-racial football in South Africa.
+The Curries Fountain incident changed opinions about inter-race matches and the eventual outcome would be a commitment (among the majority) to non-racial football in South Africa.

 Soccer at Curries Park

 The sports ground has 100 years of sporting history, and the Federation Professional League (FPL) was established.
 With the implementation of the Group Areas Act in the 1960s, the tensions created by racial sporting codes, sports federations' activities were interrupted, after 1960, Curries Fountain became an important venue for non-racial sporting codes, and teams that played at the venue included: